European Union leaders fail to agree on new 7-year budget | DW | 21.02.2020

 German Chancellor Angela Merkel said the difference between the member states was too big to compromise on while the EU Council President Charles Michel said: "We need more time."

-The new budget has a Brexit-sized hole in which to fill and some member states insisted they were not willing to stump up more funds for the bloc's next spending proposals, worth around €1 trillion ($1.1 trillion).
+The new budget has a Brexit-sized hole to fill and some member states were unwilling to pay more for the bloc's next spending proposals, worth around €1 trillion ($1.1 trillion).

 Council President Michel added: "Unfortunately today, we have observed it was not not possible to reach an agreement."